Main

 Yatsuda Regeneration Project

-Tree Planting Activities in Colombia
+Colombia: Tree Planting Activities

-Tree Planting Activities in Colombia
+Colombia: Tree Planting Activities

 Mitsui & Co.
 (Colombia) is working together with Toyota to plant trees in the Encenillo Biological Reserve, located in La Trinidad, a village in Guasca, Cundinamarca Department, close to Bogota, and covers an area of approximately 206 hectares.
 The reserve was established in 2007 to protect the local ecosystem and is now home to plants (mosses, lichens, ferns, and trees) and animals (armadillos, Páramo foxes, and over 78 species of bird).
-The Natura Colombia Foundation is responsible for the preservation and protection of this area and has greatly contributed to the conservation of Colombia's biodiversity for 36 years.
+The Natura Colombia Foundation is responsible for the preservation and protection of this area and has greatly contributed to the conservation of Colombia's biodiversity for 40 years.
 To contribute to the restoration and conservation of this ecosystem, and with the long-term aim of mitigating climate change, Mitsui & Co.
-(Colombia) donated 2,500 native trees including prunus annularis and laurel for planting on 0.56 hectares of land, with 10 people from Mitsui & Co.
+(Colombia) donated 2,500 native trees including prunus annularis and laurel for planting on 0.56 hectares of land, with 24 people from Mitsui & Co.
 (Colombia) participating in the tree planting activities.
 A monument was placed in the reserve to commemorate these activities and Mitsui & Co.
 (Colombia)'s contribution to environmental conservation.

-Support for Conservation Research on Green Turtles on the Ogasawara Islands
+Japan: Support for Conservation Research on Green Turtles on the Ogasawara Islands

 The Mitsui & Co.
 Environment Fund supports research into the conservation of green turtles through a grant to the NPO Everlasting Nature of Asia (ELNA).
 ELNA is conducting research to determine the optimum number of sea turtles that can be safely harvested while achieving the dual goals of preserving traditional Ogasawara Island food culture and ensuring sufficient protection of this endangered animal.
 The turtle population has experienced a serious decline due to excessive harvesting by humans worldwide – a situation said to be caused by overfishing to meet market demand without consideration of its impact on ecology.
 Further, in recent years, global warming and other forms of climate change have been impacting the survival of animal populations, and sea turtles are particularly susceptible to climate change due to the fact that the temperature of the beach where eggs are laid plays a critical role in determining the sex of hatchlings.
 Through this research, ELSA is conducting an ecological survey of sea turtles in the Ogasawara Islands with a focus on protecting both the livelihoods of local residents and local sea turtle stocks and with the aim of ascertaining the optimal approach in the use of the local sea turtle population that will allow them to prosper despite climate change.